-When provision an HDInsight cluster, an Azure Storage account and a specific Blob storage container from that account is designated as the default file system, just like in HDFS.
-The storage account must be located in the same data center as the HDInsight compute resources.
-Currently, you can only provision HDInsight clusters in the following data centers:
+When you provision an HDInsight cluster, you specify an Azure Storage account.
+A specific Blob storage container from that account is designated as the default file system, just like in HDFS.
+The HDInsight cluster is by default provisioned in the same data center as the storage account you specify.

-In addition to this storage account, you can add additional storage accounts from either the same Azure subscription or different Azure subscriptions.
-For instructions on adding additional storage accounts, see Provision HDInsight clusters.
+In addition to this storage account, you can add additional storage accounts when you custom-configure an HDInsight cluster.
+This additional storage account can either be from the same Azure subscription or different Azure subscriptions.
+For instructions, see Provision HDInsight clusters using custom options.

-To simply this tutorial, only the default blob container and the default storage account are used, and all of the files are stored in the default file system container, located at /tutorials/getstarted/.
+To simplify this tutorial, only the default blob container and the default storage account are used.
 In practice, the data files are usually stored in a designated storage account.

 To create an Azure Storage account

 - Sign in to the Azure Management Portal.